rubys/showcase/app/views/docs/tasks/Agenda.md

 If you have heat entries entered and have set times between heats in the settings, there is a redo button at the top of the agenda page that allows you to schedule heats.

+## Pro shows and Pro heats<a id=pro></a>

+Some events will have professional shows and professional heats.
+This can be enabled by checking the "Include pro heats?" option in the settings.

+Once enabled, you will need to define one or more agenda categories which have the "Professionals only?" option checked for that category.
+As with amateur categories, check the dances are available for that category.

+Finally, create entries, solos, and formations by going to the page for a professional participant in the event.
+When creating entries for freestyle heats, only the dances that were previously defined in a professional category will be available for selection.

 ## Making changes

  * If you click on an agenda item you can edit any field and click on Update category at the bottom.